zxw1212/hil-serl/README.md

 **Webpage: [https://hil-serl.github.io/](https://hil-serl.github.io/)**

+**This is the adapted version of the original repo for the Franka arm simulation.
+For instructions on how to run the simulated robot, please refer to the page: [Franka Simulation](/franka_sim/README.md)**

 HIL-SERL provides a set of libraries, env wrappers, and examples to train RL policies using a combination of demonstrations and human corrections to perform robotic manipulation tasks with near-perfect success rates.
 The following sections describe how to use HIL-SERL.
 We will illustrate the usage with examples.

 🎬: [HIL-SERL video](https://www.youtube.com/watch?v=GuD_-zhJgbs)